PagerDuty/scheduler/doc/user.md

 ### Library Setup

-- Include the Pd-Scheduler library in your project.
+- Include the Scheduler library in your project.
 - Copy the schema migrations from `cassandra-migrations/` to your project, and change the keyspace name in those files from `<YourServiceName>Scheduler` to a suitable name (e.g. `ApolloScheduler`)
 - Add configuration with appropriate Kafka & Cassandra details
 - Instantiate a Scheduler instance in your service